aturon/blog/_posts/2015-09-28-impl-trait.md

 facts, despite them not being written down.

 On the one hand, this approach is uncomfortably implicit (since bounds can be left off), and it may leak information about the type that we do not intend.

+There are also some implementation concerns -- the typechecker will need to check function definitions in a particular order to discover concrete types, and must ensure that return type inference isn't used in a cycle between functions.
+Note, however, that type inference continues to be purely local.

 On the other hand:

-- It's dead simple.
+- It's dead simple from the programmer's perspective.
 There are no thorny questions about type equality, scoping of type abstractions, or what `~` means in various contexts.
-It's just an extension of elision.
+It's just an extension of inference.

 - It behaves exactly like associated types today.